thewhodidthis/binocular/readme.md

 ## usage

-The default and only export is an anonymous function that requires an `AudioNode` type input and which once initialized returns another function meant to be called repeatedly for monitoring the data.
+The default and only export is an anonymous function expecting an `AudioNode` type input and which once initialized returns another function meant to be called repeatedly for monitoring the data.
 For example,

 ```js
 import inspect from '@thewhodidthis/binocular'